 Many events can cause childhood trauma.
 Some include:

 The death of a loved one

 Physical and emotional neglect

 There are many studies addressing the impact of ACE in treatment.
-Several are online at The Centers of Disease Control and Prevention.
+Several are online at the Centers of Disease Control and Prevention (CDC) website.

 The Dangers of Untreated ACE

 Coupled with an untreated adverse childhood experience (ACE), dependency on drugs can be difficult or impossible to end.
 In this perspective, drugs are an attempt by individuals to self-medicate.
 The drugs themselves are not the cause of the problem.